 It’s not always easy to teach financial literacy to kids.
 You can repeat yourself several times, but the message may still not sink in.
 Yet teaching your kids how to be financially literate consumers is a life skill.
 It’s about money confidence and helping them understand how to prevent and manage financial issues throughout their lives.
-And this is where financial literacy resources come in.
+This is where financial literacy resources come in.
 From games to age-appropriate explanations and fun ways of learning, good resources have the power to instill the right money messages in a way that sticks.
 Here’s what you need to know.

-Here your kids can watch animated videos, take quizzes and earn points and badges, learning everything from keeping their money safe to how advertising makes us spend money.
+Here your kids can watch animated videos, take quizzes, and earn points and badges, learning everything from keeping their money safe to how advertising makes us spend money.
 You can even use your GoHenry parent app to track your child’s progress.
 When each lesson comes to a close, another one begins – and your child will unlock new levels as they progress.

 The GoHenry Money Guides